joaovicdev/joaovicdev/README.md

 ### Hi there! 🤙
-## My name is João, and I'm a Software Engineer. 💻
+## My name is João, and I'm a Frontend Engineer. 💻
 ```js
 import { experience } from 'JoãoVíctor'